 - Monetizing the website

-Google claims it doesn’t exist, but there’s very clearly a “sandbox” or some sort of time-related factor in their algorithm.
+Google claims it doesn’t exist, and SEOs fight about this stuff, but there’s very clearly a “sandbox” or some sort of time-related factor in their algorithm.
 This means a brand new website rarely gets a lot of traffic out of the gate.
 It needs time (and links, bro).

 Don’t forget that your website will need to be thoroughly optimized to even make it to the first page of Google.